axelmierczuk/tenrec/README.md

 Tenrec aims to simplify the MCP experience with IDA Pro.
 Inspired by the existing IDA Pro plugin ecosystem and [ida-pro-mcp](https://github.com/mrexodia/ida-pro-mcp), Tenrec provides a robust framework for building and using plugins to automate and enhance reverse engineering tasks with LLMs.

+Key features:

+- Completely headless IDA Pro interaction, made possible with ida-domain
+- Multi-session analysis, great when working with a libraries used by an application
+- Custom plugin support
+- Auto-docs generation (including plugin docs)

 Out-of-the box, Tenrec includes the following core plugins: